boki94ns/SOC-analyst-labs/windows-logon-failures-wazuh-lab/README.md

 Windows Event ID `4625` represents a failed logon attempt.

 The event also shows `logonType: 2`, which indicates an interactive logon attempt.
+In this lab, the failed authentication attempts were generated locally through an interactive process using `runas`.

 ![Event details part 1](assets/Slika%205.png)

 ---

-## 6. Target User and Local Workstation
+## 6. Target User, Status and SubStatus Analysis

 This section of the event shows which username was targeted during the failed logon attempt.